Join the Lab

 FAQ: Can you tell me about your mentorship style?

-Mentoring students and trainees is one of the greatest privileges and joys of my career!
+Mentoring students is one of the greatest privileges and joys of my career!
 I strive to foster an inclusive, warm, and collaborative research lab.

 I aim to help trainees identify what they are most interested in (which usually evolves over time) and what the dream career path would look like for them (whether that's in academia or not), rather than imposing my own interests.
 I encourage students to chart their own path, with collaborations with other students and faculty outside of the lab.